David Roberts (ice hockey)

 David Lance Roberts (born May 28, 1970) is an American former professional ice hockey forward.
 He is the son of former NHL player Doug Roberts.

 Early life

-Roberts was born in Alameda, California, and raised in Old Lyme, Connecticut.
-As a youth, he played in the 1981, 1982 and 1983 Quebec International Pee-Wee Hockey Tournaments with a minor ice hockey team from Middlesex County, Connecticut.
+Roberts was born in Alameda, California, when his father, Doug was a member of the California Golden Seals.

+As a youth growing up in Old Lyme, Connecticut, Roberts played in the 1981, 1982 and 1983 Quebec International Pee-Wee Hockey Tournaments with a minor ice hockey team from Middlesex County, Connecticut.

-Roberts played prep school hockey at Avon Old Farms and college hocket at the University of Michigan.
+Roberts played prep school hockey at Avon Old Farms and college hockey at the University of Michigan.

 Career

-Roberts started his NHL career with the St. Louis Blues in 1993 after playing for the US national hockey team in the 1994 Winter Olympics.
+Roberts started his NHL career with the St. Louis Blues in 1994 after playing for the US national hockey team in the 1994 Winter Olympics.
 He also played with the Edmonton Oilers and Vancouver Canucks.

 He also played for the Syracuse Crunch (AHL), Worcester IceCats (AHL), Peoria Rivermen (IHL), Michigan K-Wings (IHL), Grand Rapids Griffins (IHL), Eisbären Berlin in Germany's Deutsche Eishockey Liga, and EV Zug in Switzerland's Nationalliga A.

-Roberts currently runs the Dave Roberts Hockey Academy in Ann Arbor, Michigan at Yost Ice Arena.
-He is a regular member of the Detroit Red Wings Alumni, a charity group that plays throughout the Great Lakes region.
-He is a financial advisor for Telemus Capital Partners in Ann Arbor, Michigan.